 While freight demand for nondurable goods spiked due to consumers stockpiling essential household goods, freight demand for durable goods responded oppositely.
-In the Breakthrough network, durable goods did not have an initial spike but saw a decrease of nearly 42 percent year-over-year, which can be seen in the deep fall off of the red line in the chart above.
+In the Breakthrough network, durable goods did not have an initial spike but saw a decrease of nearly 42 percent year-over-year, which can be seen in the red line’s deep fall off in the chart above.

 This behavior is common in durable goods space when the economy enters a downturn.
-With mass layoffs and furloughs, consumers are limiting their spending on big-ticket items like appliances and home improvement.
-This is also reflected in the uptick in personal savings rates.
+With mass layoffs and furloughs, consumers limit their spending on big-ticket items like appliances and home improvement.
+This is also reflected in an uptick in personal savings rates.

 Learn more about consumer behavior and the relationship between durable and nondurable goods in an economic downturn here.